zoryzhang/Slides/ai2reason/ai2reason_240112.md

 2. Why important at this moment
 3. #### **Why is it hard but promising now**
     - <span class="morph" style="--morph-name:letterA;">A. Human is so smart</span>
-    - B. My Point of view
+    - B. My point of view
     - C. Under this view, how to frame the problem?
     - D. What's different from before?
 4. My Next step

 ## <span class="morph" style="--morph-name:letterA;">A. Human is so smart</span>
-Human can capture concepts in so little context, mimic rules from so few examples, yet still be able to generalize to genuinely new situations.
+"Humans can capture concepts in so little context, mimic rules from so few examples, yet still be able to generalize to genuinely new situations."

 <aside>
 - "The word "five" has the Roman numeral "iv" in it?
-Show me how you developments your answer."
+Show me how you develops your answer."
 </aside>

 <style scoped>